jainachal03/psd-scraper/README.md

 Clone the repo

-create a config.json file by copying the contents from sample_config.json file and updating the email and password fields
+create a config.json file by copying the contents from sample_config.json file and updating the email and password fields.
+Also take note of the sem attribute.
+Change the sem attribute accordingly with proper spacing depending on the year and semester you are going for PS2

 run python psd_scrape.py